 (°C) Avg.
 High Temp

 Shopaholics looking for unique souvenirs must take a trip to Teguise Market, the largest outdoor market on Lanzarote, and the largest in the Canary Islands.
 Canarian lacework, hand-crafted leather and locally-made jewellery are all available to buy and take home, but Teguise Market is worth exploring as an attraction in itself.
 Once you’ve browsed the stalls, take a stroll through Costa Teguise past one of the many cafes to enjoy the views, as well as the delicious local doughnuts.

-Savour the flavours of Canaria in Lanzarote, which is often served up with a side of "mojo" sauce blended from spices, lemon, coriander and red chilli.
+Savour the flavours of Canaria in Lanzarote, which is often served up with a side of "mojo" sauce blended with spices, lemon, coriander and red chilli.
 There's an abundance of Spanish tapas restaurants and bars as well as local fish and seafood restaurants across Lanzarote, mostly in the capital, Arrecife.
 Non-traditional eateries featuring Greek, Chinese, Indian and vegetarian food are also available in resort towns like Puerto Del Carmen and Playa Blanca if you are looking for a variety of cuisines.

 The laid-back El Amanecer is family-run and next to La Garita beach on the northeast coast of the island and ideal for fresh fish enjoyed on the waterside terraces.
 Another popular family-friendly restaurant is Mesón La Frontera in Haría which has a play area to occupy the children.

-For those travelling with little ones, Costa Teguise is situated on the south east of the island and is a great destination, boasting a sheltered beach and a wealth of family attractions.
+For those travelling with little ones, Costa Teguise on the southeast of the island is a great destination, boasting a sheltered beach and a wealth of family attractions.
 Five sandy beaches, lots of watersports, and the Costa Teguise Aquapark.
 Awesome!
 Costa Teguise is ideal and a firm favourite.

 Rancho Texas Park is the island’s largest theme park and is the perfect day out for the whole family.
 With a Wild West theme and activities from pony rides to panning for gold, there is something for all ages.